Find An Au Pair

 Looking for an Au Pair to help you can be a daunting experience.
 Who do you need?
 What can they do?
 How much do they cost?
 Is it really worth it?
 Do I really need one?

-What is an Au Pair?
+What is an au pair?

-What is a Demi-Pair?
+What is a demi-pair?

-What can they do?
+What can an au pair do?

 Au Pairs can also tidy up after the children, and if capable of doing so, helping them with their homework.